1479 (6th November)

 Joanna’s sister, Isabella married Afonso of Portugal in Evora.

 Joanna’s sister, Isabella, became a widow after her husband Afonso of Portugal, died following a riding accident.

-Joanna left Spain for the Netherlands where she was to marry Philip of Burgundy, son of Maximilian I, Holy Roman Emperor.
+Joanna of Castile left Spain for the Netherlands where she was to marry Philip of Burgundy, son of Maximilian I, Holy Roman Emperor.

 1496 (18th October)